Nickerson House

 The Samuel M. Nickerson House, located at 40 East Erie Street in the Near North Side neighborhood of Chicago, Illinois, is a Chicago Landmark.
 It was designed by Edward J. Burling of the firm of Burling and Whitehouse and built for Samuel and Mathilda Nickerson in 1883.
 Samuel M. Nickerson was a prominent figure in the rising national banking industry, who was said to have owned at one point more national bank stock than anyone else in the United States.

-In 1916, in an early act of historic-building preservation, a group of wealthy Chicagoans bought the house and donated it to the American College of Surgeons (ASC).
+In 1916, in an early act of historic-building preservation, a group of wealthy Chicagoans bought the house and donated it to the American College of Surgeons (ACS).
 In addition to using the house as its headquarters, ACS built the adjacent classical Murphy Memorial Auditorium for meetings.
 When the mansion became too small for the ACS, it began renting it out in 1964.
-The house is listed on the National Register of Historic Places and was bought in 2003 by philanthropist Richard Driehaus.
+The house is listed on the National Register of Historic Places and was bought in 2003 by investor and philanthropist Richard Driehaus.
 It is home to the Richard H. Driehaus Museum, which focuses on architecture of the Gilded Age, the Art Nouveau movement.

 Architecture

-The Nickerson House was designed by one Chicago's earliest prominent architects, Edward J. Burling (1819–1892) of Burling and Whitehouse.
+The Nickerson House was designed by one of Chicago's earliest prominent architects, Edward J. Burling (1819–1892) of Burling and Whitehouse.
 In addition, three decorators were contracted for the interiors: William August Fiedler (1843–1903) and R. W. Bates & Co. of Chicago, and New York-based George A. Schastey & Co.
 The three-story, 24,000 square-foot Nickerson House was reported to be the largest and most extravagant private residence in Chicago at the time of its completion.
 (This distinction would be transferred to the Palmer Mansion on the Gold Coast several years later.)
 Nickerson spared no expense, spending $450,000 on the construction and decoration of his home.

 The mansion's Italianate exterior is limestone and Ohio sandstone.
 Although elegant, the restrained design of the façade belies the wealth of detail found within.
 The house's interiors are decorated with a large amount of marble (17 types, giving it the nickname of the "Marble Palace"), onyx, alabaster, carved and inlaid wood, glazed and patterned tiles by Minton Hollins & Co. and J. & J. G. Low Art Tile Works, mosaics, and Lincrusta.

 With a majority of its original features intact, the building today is a well-preserved example of the Aesthetic Movement as translated into the design of homes for wealthy Americans in the late 19th and early 20th centuries.
 This is seen in the wide variety of highly ornamented styles stemming from Japanese, Chinese, English, French, Moorish, ancient Greek, Renaissance Italian, and other influences.
 With its profusion of motifs and materials, the Nickerson House is indicative of the Victorian love for display as well as the general architectural mood emerging in Chicago in the years before the 1893 World's Columbian Exposition.